tomascat/Vivid/readme.md

 Indentation not as nice but I'm working on it!

-Markdown project and syntax available at &lt;a href="http://daringfireball.net/projects/markdown/"&gt;Daring Fireball&lt;/a&gt;
+Markdown project and syntax available at <a href="http://daringfireball.net/projects/markdown/">Daring Fireball</a>

 ####Putting it all together: a complex example